GSA/digitalgov.gov/content/post/2015-10-15-gov-analytics-breakdown-1-browsers-chrome-takes-the-cake.md

 date: 2015-10-15 3:25:39 -0400
 title: 'Gov Analytics Breakdown #1 &amp;#8211; Browsers\: Chrome Takes the Cake'
 summary: 'If you were visiting a federal government website two years ago, the best odds were that&nbsp;you&rsquo;d have been using Internet Explorer as your Internet browser.
-But today, that’sno longer the case.
+But today, that’s no longer the case.
 Within just the last year, Chrome has taken over the top spot as the browser most used to view federal websites, according to'
 authors: [tlowden]
 categories:
   - Content